-Uganda’s list of gazetted conservation areas encompasses 10 national parks, 8 wildlife wildlife reserves, 4 wildlife sanctuaries and 9 Ramsar sites.
-National parks are accorded, a higher status and conservation priority than other reserves, and from the visitor’s point of view they are generally, better developed for tourism.
+Uganda’s list of gazetted conservation areas encompasses 10 national parks, 8 wildlife reserves, 4 wildlife sanctuaries, and 9 Ramsar sites.
+National parks are accorded higher status and conservation priority than other reserves, and from the visitor’s point of view, they are generally better developed for tourism.

-Bureaucratic considerations aside, the most meaningful way to categorize Uganda’s various national parks and reserves is on the basis of the type of habitat they protect.
-We occasionally refer to some national parks as game or savanna reserves, forest reserves and montane reserves.
-In this sense, the term ‘game reserve’ applies to any reserve or national park that protects a savanna habitat and supports typical plains animals, whereas the term ‘forest reserve’ refers to any reserve or national park that protects a forest environment and associated animals.
+Bureaucratic considerations aside, the most meaningful way to categorize Uganda’s various national parks and reserves is based on the type of habitat they protect.
+We occasionally refer to some national parks as game or savanna reserves, forest reserves, and montane reserves.
+In this sense, the term ‘game reserve’ applies to any reserve or national park that protects a savanna habitat and supports typical plains animals.
+In contrast, the term ‘forest reserve’ refers to any reserve or national park covering a forest environment and associated animals.

-The three montane conservation areas considered national parks in Uganda can in some circumstances be bracketed with forest reserves, since they all support montane and bamboo forests up to around 3,000 meters above sea level, at what point the habitat gives way to Afro-montane moorland at higher altitudes.
+The three montane conservation areas considered national parks in Uganda can, in some circumstances, be classified with forest reserves.
+They all support montane and bamboo forests up to an altitude of about 3,000 meters above sea level, at what point the habitat gives way to Afro-montane moorland at higher altitudes.

 National Parks in Uganda